rihafilip/turing-dsl/README.md

 Function `message` sets a static message to be printed.

 ### Compilation
-Upon exiting the builder lambdas, `buildTuring` "compiles" the machine.
+Upon exiting the builder lambda, `buildTuring` "compiles" the machine.
 If it has syntax error, it prints that error and returns null, otherwise it returns TuringMachineWrapper.

-You can call `print` over this wrapper to pretty print the output, or `start` to start executing the machine. `start` also has one parameter `debug: Boolean` which if set to true prints "debug" information about transitions.
+You can call `print` over this wrapper to pretty print the output, or `start` to start the execution of the machine. `start` also has one parameter `debug: Boolean` which if set to true prints "debug" information about transitions.